MrTrickPT/amplemarket-test/README.md

     - project_presentation.pptx: PowerPoint presentation explaining the solution.
 - README.md: This file, providing an overview of the project and its components.

-## Requirements
-To run the notebook and API, you need to install Poetry.

 ## Getting Started
 Follow these steps to get started:
 - Clone this repository.